18F/join.tts.gsa.gov/pages/positions/TEST-POSITION.md

 # Put the opening and closing dates of your posting here, if you have them.
 The
 # values you set here will be turned into user-friendly text in other parts of
 # this post.
 Setting it here means you won't have to copy it over and over.
+#
+# These dates MUST be formatted as YYYY-MM-DD, where month and day are 2-digits.
+# If the month number or day of the month are less than 10, add a 0 to the
+# front (eg, May would be 05 instead of just 5).
+This is the only format the
+# site builder automatically understands.
+Anything else will not be understood
+# as a date.
 #🔻🔻🔻🔻🔻
 opens: 2023-01-03
 closes: 2023-02-06